 The data analysis team comprised three coders: a doctoral student and member of the interview team with ethnographic and qualitative interview experience, and two master’s- or doctoral-level students who were not part of the interview team.
-Including two coders who did not conduct the interviews helped to identify potential researcher bias produced through preconceived notions that interviewers may have developed from conducting the interviews, a concern highlighted in qualitative research methodology (Maxwell, 2005).
+Including two coders who did not conduct the interviews helped to identify potential researcher bias produced through preconceived notions that interviewers may have developed from conducting the interviews, a concern highlighted in qualitative research methodology (Maxwell 2005).

 Data were coded in ATLAS.ti.
-Analysis began with primary-cycle coding of all interviews (Tracy, 2013), during which deductive codes categorizing major themes drawn from the interview guide (e.g., probation’s voice in supervision processes, challenges, perceptions of conditions, and so on; see Supplemental Material) were applied.
+Analysis began with primary-cycle coding of all interviews (Tracy 2013), during which deductive codes categorizing major themes drawn from the interview guide (e.g., probation’s voice in supervision processes, challenges, perceptions of conditions; see Supplemental Material) were applied.
 During initial read-throughs, the team also identified inductive themes in the data, such as probation’s relationships with various court actors.
 Codes for these relationships were also applied during primary-cycle coding.
 The final primary-cycle code list contained 28 codes, which appeared in the data between 13 and 235 times.
 The team also applied demographic codes during this time to categorize race/ethnicity, gender, and age based on interviewee responses to these questions.

-Next, the team developed a secondary-cycle code list to fracture the elements of the primary-cycle coding into more detailed subcodes (Strauss & Corbin, 1998).
+Next, the team developed a secondary-cycle code list to fracture the elements of the primary-cycle coding into more detailed subcodes (Strauss and Corbin 1998).
 These secondary-cycle codes were inductively created based on topics mentioned by interviewees.
 To develop this list, two coders first independently analyzed a transcript.
-They then met to compare their work and resolve any discrepancies by discussing which codes were appropriate and to what sections of the transcript they should apply (Tracy, 2013).
+They then met to compare their work and resolve any discrepancies by discussing which codes were appropriate and to what sections of the transcript they should apply (Tracy 2013).
 Eighteen interviews (25%) were coded in this way.

 Following development and verification of the secondary-cycle code list, the three coders independently coded the remaining 54 interviews.
 They largely avoided creating new codes during this time, relying primarily on the secondary-cycle code list previously developed.
 The final secondary-cycle code list contained 446 codes (appearing in the data between one and 91 times).
-Finally, the team engaged in tertiary-level coding to reassemble the previously fractured data into a coherent narrative (Strauss & Corbin, 1998; Tracy, 2013).
+Finally, the team engaged in tertiary-level coding to reassemble the previously fractured data into a coherent narrative (Strauss and Corbin 1998; Tracy 2013).
 This entailed a thematic synthesis of the secondary-level codes, wherein the team categorized them into distinct domains.
 Each domain was then described in an analytic memo.
-Several of these memos, including those for “Inappropriate Conditions” and “Unenforceable Conditions,” were incorporated into the following findings.
+Several of these memos, including those for ‘Inappropriate Conditions’ and ‘Unenforceable Conditions’, were incorporated into the following findings.
+In reviewing coded material, we also explored whether patterns differed by POs’ rank, years of experience, or court type.
+These comparisons did not reveal systematic differences in how POs discussed unenforceable conditions; instead, references to unenforceability and related stressors appeared across roles, tenure, and court types.

 findings